 Keep It Simple

-The whole strategy behind adopting a performance oriented culture needs to be simple and precise.
+The whole strategy behind performance orientation of your organizational culture needs to be simple and precise.
 Once you start piling on layers of complexity, the whole process becomes reminiscent of bureaucratic red-tape, where one has to jump through hoops just to get something done.
 Also, it would be prudent to keep in mind, that strategies should not be static.
 They need to be tweaked every now and then to reflect the path that the organization is taking.
 A strategy needs to accommodate the organization and make things easier, not the other way around.

 Promote Learning and Growth